EasyIOS/EasyIOS-Swift/README.md

 </body>
 ```

+    * `align`,`margin` to control the AutoLayout of the UIView

-`pull-to-refresh="handlePullRefresh." infinite-scrolling="handleInfinite.
+    * `pull-to-refresh="handlePullRefresh." `,`infinite-scrolling="handleInfinite.
 PullFooter"` to add the PullRefresh or InfiniteScrolling .

-`handlePullRefresh.` handle the event by `func handlePullRefresh (tableView:UITableView)` ,you can define it by yourself.
+    * `handlePullRefresh.` handle the event by `func handlePullRefresh (tableView:UITableView)` ,you can define it by yourself.

-`PullFooter` can load the custom PullReflashView
+    * `PullFooter` can load the custom PullReflashView

 * UIScrollView With CSS
 ```HTML